What Are BNG Units? Typical Prices from £19,000

 How much do BNG units cost?

-Costs vary depending on habitat type and long-term management.
-As a guide, our BNG units start from £19,000 per unit, making them some of the most affordable options currently available in the UK.
+Costs vary depending on habitat type, location and long-term management requirements.
+As a guide, our BNG units start from £19,000 per unit, with full prices, habitat specifications and current availability included in our downloadable brochure.

 How do I know how many BNG units my project needs?